 Choosing a health insurance plan is an important decision.
-Like with any big purchase, you’ll probably compare how much you’ll pay and what you’ll get in return.
+Like with any big purchase, you’ll want to compare how much you pay and what you’ll get in return.

-- Copayment – The copayment (or copay) is the set amount of money you pay for a covered health care service.
-Your copay is typically paid at the time of your health care service and varies by type of service.
-For example, the copay for seeing your primary care doctor may be different from your copay for an emergency room visit.
-Copay amounts are outlined in your health plan’s Summary of Benefits.
+- Copayment – The copayment (or copay) is the set amount you pay for a covered health care service.
+Your copay is typically due when you receive the health care service and varies by service.
+For example, the copay for seeing your primary care physician is different from your copay for an emergency room visit.

-- Deductible – Deductible refers to the amount of money you pay out-of-pocket for health care services before your health insurance company shares the cost with you.
-Deductibles may only apply to certain health care services.
+- Deductible – Your deductible refers to the amount of money you pay out-of-pocket for health care services before your health insurance company starts paying some or all of the costs.
+Deductibles may only apply to certain health care services and are outlined in your health plan’s Summary of Benefits.

 Does A Higher Premium Mean I Pay Less Out-of-Pocket?